inf219-mocca/MOCCAPI/README.md

 # Using Celery

 We are using Celery for asynchronously being able to query the Arduino and add the results to the database.
-For this you need to have Redis installed as it is our broker, then to actually run Celery and Redis you need to run the following two commands in two separate terminal windows:
+For this you need to have RabbitMQ installed as it is our broker, then to actually run Celery and RabbitMQ you need to run the following two commands in two separate terminal windows:

-1. `redis-server`
+1. `rabbitmq-server`
-2. `celery -A moccapi worker -l info`
+2. `celery -A moccapi worker -l info -B`

 Running the commands from Python you need to start the Python Console from Pycharm via `Tools -> Python Console`, then run the following: